-The streamers were too think to be created from fabric, so I chose to do threadpainting.
+The streamers were too thick to be created from fabric, so I chose to do thread painting.
 I searched high and low for my beloved blue soluble marking pen, but couldn't find it.
 Instead I used a water soluble film (Solvy) and drew my streamer pattern on it.

 And then I added some confetti!

 THE LAST BLOCK!!